For interior designers

 sourcing and execution stay with you

 The slowest part of a project is often the earliest: turning a brief and a room photo into concepts a client can react to.
-Mood boards take hours and still leave clients guessing.
+A mood board can show what a scheme is made of, but not what it does to the room in front of them, so the client is still guessing.
 Generating photorealistic directions from the actual room lets you walk into the first meeting with options on the screen, reach a decision faster, and spend your billable hours on sourcing and execution instead of rework.
+This page is written for designers billing real projects, so it is specific about what the tool controls, what it does not, and where a 3D pipeline is still the right answer.

 Why interior designers use it